-The Extension Center for Agriculture, Food and Natural Resources partners with the Federal University of Mato Grosso (UFMT) to support the development of education programs at UFMT-Sinop.
+The Extension Department of Agricultural and Natural Resource Systems partners with the Federal University of Mato Grosso (UFMT) to support the development of education programs at UFMT-Sinop.
 The goal is to build the capacity for faculty from UFMT-Sinop to create an education system that addresses the needs of local producers using an approach based on adult, non-formal learning.
 This collaboration is funded by the Federation of Agriculture and Livestock of the State of Mato Grosso’s financial support to the UFMT Foundation.

 Climate smart agriculture

 The USDA Foreign Agriculture Service requested this training program.
 It focused on potential impacts of climate change on agriculture, forestry and natural resources.
 The University of Minnesota’s Institute on the Environment partnered with Extension to develop training for 10 Cochran Fellows.
 The program included visits to two USDA Regional Climate Hubs.
 It enhanced Brazil’s capacity to support the global agreement on climate change signed in 2016 in Paris.

 Extension developed a 10-day program highlighting key associations in the meat industry.
 The training distinguished roles and functions of government agencies and the private sector.
 It included quality principles and standards, new research, safety regulation and risk analysis.
 It was funded by the USDA’s U.S. – China Scientific Cooperation and Research Program.

 Four Cochran Fellows traveled to Minnesota to learn about wheat production from farm to export.
 The fellows learned about crop improvement, grain processing, risk management, pest and disease control, grain inspection and quality control, and export regulations.
 The program aimed to strengthen the presence of U.S. grains in Ethiopian markets.
 It was funded by the USDA Foreign Agricultural Service.